spywhere/Javatar/README.md

 You can make your own snippet to use within Javatar by create a new file ends with `.javatar`

-Snippet class tag (for more informations about snippet tags, see below) will be used as a type of classes which show in input panel when create a new file (`%type% Name:`), on error dialog (`%type% %name% already exists`) and in status bar when file was created (`%type% %name% is created within package %package%`).
+Snippet class tags (for more informations about snippet tags, see below) will be used as a type of classes which show in input panel when create a new file (`%type% Name:`), on error dialog (`%type% %name% already exists`) and in status bar when file was created (`%type% %name% is created within package %package%`).

 Example of Javatar's snippets is inside Javatar's snippets folder (`PACKAGE_PATH/Javatar/snippets` or similar)